By PPMAG | May 31, 2017

 Review proposals:

-The Program Chairs will contact reviewers and set a timeline for the review of all individual proposals, papers, and session proposals.
-Lightning talks review, Poster review, and Workshop review are done by others.
-However, the Reviewers will make comments about placing a proposal into another type of presentation (poster, lightning talk, Birds of Feather, or possibly a plenary panel or presentation)
+The Program Chairs will contact reviewers and set a timeline for the blind review of all individual proposals, papers, session proposals, lightning talks, and posters.
+Workshop reviews are done by the workshop coordinators.
+However, the Reviewers will make comments about placing a proposal into another type of presentation (poster, lightning talk, or possibly a plenary panel or presentation).

 Once the online review system is in place, each reviewer will read and rank proposals (Likert scale is used, may be up to 7 for scoring if that granularity is needed), adding comments and additional topics that will help with sorting.
 When the review has been completed, the Program Chairs will review the proposals with low rankings and make a preliminary elimination of proposals that do not meet program criteria.